kqdtran/ninjascraper/README.md

 #### If Python3 is the default version of Python on your machine, or Python2 is default BUT you want to use Python3

-Note: I don't think setuptools is supported for Py3k, but instead they use something called Distribute.
+Note: I don't think setuptools is supported for Py3k, but instead they release something called Distribute.
 I don't know how to use it yet so you have to stick with me through this long installation guide (not that long :p)

 * First, go to BS4's Website: http://www.crummy.com/software/BeautifulSoup/bs4/download/ and download the tarball of the latest version.
 * Unpack the package by right click on it and 'Extract Here'.
 If you want to do it via command line, I think
 ```
 tar -zxvf beautifulsoup4-4.1.3.tar.gz
 ```
  should do it.
 Replace the version's name in the tar file according to the version you downloaded.
 * cd into the directory that BS4 unpacked into.
 Do a 'ls' to make sure setup.py is there.
 Then, on the terminal, type
 ```
 sudo python3 setup.py install